mishelf92/ball_identification_algorithm/README.md

 1.clickMouse - The code lets you know the pixels of a particular point in image

 2.Simulation.ttt - the Simulation in CoppeliaSim.
 From here you can create data of images the steps that need to be done for this are:
-First in coppeliasim enter to cam script and there make the notes into code like in the image
+First in coppeliasim enter into cam script and there make the relevant notes into code like in this image-
 ![צילום מסך מ־2021-07-02 15-25-35](https://user-images.githubusercontent.com/73639866/124274556-15848000-db4a-11eb-923e-ceb7f90f1e67.png)

 this will create images, the images are in your coppeliasim folder.
 For example  in /home/mishel/CoppeliaSim